Sriman-COGNIWIDE/BE-Release-Dash/input/docs/abcd.md

 These supporting tools and services facilitate development, testing, monitoring, and operational excellence for the microservice.
 They comprise an essential part of the development ecosystem surrounding this service.

+## Environment Variables

+The following environment variables must be properly configured for the service to function as expected.
+These variables control various aspects of the service's behavior, including connectivity to external systems, feature toggles, and operational parameters.

+### asd

+asd

+### asd

+asd

+Environment variables should be set according to the deployment environment requirements.
+Please consult with the operations team for proper configuration values in production environments.

 ## Deployment Status

 **No**